William O. Owen: Controversy regarding the first ascent

 The ascent of Grand Teton may have been accomplished by Native Americans long before either Owen or Langford.
 Langford and Stevenson reported finding a small walled structure near the Upper Saddle 455 ft below the summit of Grand Teton.
 They named the structure The Enclosure.
 Langford and Stevenson are believed to have only climbed to the location of The Enclosure, even though some believe they made the first ascent to the summit.
 Owen had made several previous attempts on the peak and knew reaching the summit was extremely difficult.
 Owen published several accounts of this first ascent, discrediting any claim that Langford and Stevenson had ever reached beyond The Enclosure in 1872.
-While a number of prominent people sided with Owen's rendition of which party had made the first successful ascent, Franklin Spencer Spalding stated he believed that Langford and Stevenson had actually been first.
+While several prominent people sided with Owen's rendition of which party had made the first successful ascent, Franklin Spencer Spalding stated he believed that Langford and Stevenson had been first.
 The disagreement over which party first reached the top of Grand Teton may be the greatest controversy in the history of American mountaineering.
 Though no definitive conclusion has ever been reached, Owen's party has been credited with the first undisputed successful ascent.
 After 1898, no other ascents of Grand Teton were recorded until 1923.
 He scaled the Grand Teton again in November 1924 to celebrate his 65th birthday and found the records he left at the summit 26 years earlier.
 In 1927, the second tallest peak in the Teton Range was named Mount Owen in his honor.